firebase/functions-samples/README.md

 # Firebase SDK for Cloud Functions Samples Library

-This repository contains a collection of samples showcasing some typical uses of Cloud Functions using the Firebase SDK for Cloud Functions.
+This repository contains a collection of samples showcasing some typical uses of Cloud Functions using the [Firebase SDK for Cloud Functions](https://firebase.google.com/docs/functions).

+### What's Cloud Functions?

+Cloud Functions is a hosted, private, and scalable Node.js environment where you can run JavaScript code.
+Firebase SDK for Cloud Functions integrates the Firebase platform by letting you write code that responds to events and invokes functionality exposed by other Firebase features.

 ## Prerequisites

-To learn how to get started with the Firebase SDK for Cloud Functions try the quickstart samples and have a look at [the documentation](https://firebase.google.com/preview/functions/).
+To learn how to get started with the Firebase SDK for Cloud Functions have a look at our [Getting Started Guide](https://firebase.google.com/docs/functions/get-started), try the [quickstart samples](/quickstarts) and have a look at [the documentation](https://firebase.google.com/docs/functions).

 ## Use Cases and Samples